GabeMaldonado/GabeMaldonado.github.io/_posts/2020-08-03-Prophet-for-TimeSeries-Forecast.md

 ```

-We can select the last 12 datapoints from teh forecast to see what the predictions are.
+We can select the last 12 datapoints from the forecast to see what the predictions are.

 ```python
 # select variables of interest

 forecast[['ds', 'yhat_lower', 'yhat_upper', 'yhat']].tail(12)
 ```

 <table border="1" class="dataframe">
   <thead>
     <tr>